 Tracy Emin seems to be able to communicate so effectively with her intimacy and childlike quality.
 By doing this piece of art, I think, has helped us all, as humans, to look inwards into our lives in such a way that could make a person love themselves.
 It could also help us understand how we, as humans, are just gentle and fragile creatures.
 We live in such a competitive world, where we are continually bashing ourselves down and trying to be better than each other.
 Self-love and self-care are very much needed.

-The bed focusses on Tracy Emin’s life.
+The bed focuses on Tracy Emin’s life.
 When you look at the bed, you may think I wouldn’t leave my bed in such a state, but I bet there have been times when you have.
 When you have been ill, or when you’re going through a break up in a relationship.

 It’s such an intimate gesture to put into an art gallery.
-I think the fact she chooses subjects in her art that everyone can relate too.
+I think the fact she chooses subjects in her art that everyone can relate to.
 It Shows Tracy isn’t self-indulgent and absorbed with herself.
 I think, as an artist, this is healthy.

-I had similar thoughts once when I was creating politically-themed art.
+I had similar thoughts once when I was creating politically themed art.
 I realised if you get too absorbed into a subject, especially if it’s positively charged and can cause your emotions to get angry.

 You can become self-consumed, self-obsessed and pretentious.
-I think as an artist, when you are dealing with a particular heavy subject in your projects.
+I think as an artist when you are dealing with a particular heavy subject in your projects.
 The best way of dealing with them is with a sense of humour and a little bit of trickery and mischief.

 It can also help the viewer of your art not to become involved in a heavy, slightly depressing way but to keep it light and entertaining.
-That’s what I think; if you want to discuss something seriously and constructively, why not write it as its far more upfront and educational or do a documentary.
+That’s what I think; if you want to discuss something seriously and constructively, why not write it as it’s far more upfront and educational or do a documentary.